 If you suffered injuries at Starbucks due to the property owner’s negligence, contact us at (213) 596-9642 for a free case evaluation.
 Our legal experts will listen to your case and guide you.
 We’ll tell you if your slip and fall accident, head injury, or broken bones with a brain injury claim has legal merit.
 We will explore all your possible legal options moving forward with a slip and fall hazards of burn injury claim.

 Our lead injury lawyer understands how a fall accident or severe burns at a local Starbucks can put a dent in a victim’s financial situation.
-Our slip and fall attorneys are always ready to aggressively pursue legal action against negligent parties serving coffee.
+Our slip-and-fall attorneys are always ready to pursue legal action against negligent parties serving coffee aggressively.
 Let us hold the coffee company accountable for fall injuries or other losses.

 Our injury lawyers can also assist in locating a lien doctor to provide you with world-class treatment while we work on your case.
 For more information, contact us or visit any of our locations 24/7 to form an attorney-client relationship.